Poor Law Amendment Act 1834: Problematic Consequences

 The implementation of the Act proved impossible, particularly in the industrial north which suffered from cyclical unemployment.
 The cost of implementing the Settlement Laws in operation since the 17th century was also high and so these were not implemented fully: it often proved too costly to enforce the removal of paupers.
-The Commission could issue directives, but these were often not implemented fully and in some cases ignored in order to save on expenses (Darwin Leadbitter 1782–1840 was in charge of the commission's finances).
+The Commission could issue directives, but these were often not implemented fully and in some cases ignored in order to save on expenses.
+Darwin Leadbitter 1782–1840 was in charge of the commission's finances.

 The PLAA was implemented differently and unevenly across England and Wales.
-One of the criticisms of the 1601 Poor Law was its varied implementation.
+One of the criticisms of the Poor Relief Act 1601 had been its varied implementation.
 The law was also interpreted differently in different parishes, as these areas varied widely in their economic prosperity, and the levels of unemployment experienced within them, leading to an uneven system.
 Local Boards of Guardians also interpreted the law to suit the interests of their own parishes, resulting in an even greater degree of local variation.

-The poor working-class, including the agricultural labourers and factory workers, also opposed the New Poor Law Act because the diet in workhouses was inadequate to sustain workers' health and nutrition.
+The poor working-class, including the agricultural labourers and factory workers, also opposed the New Poor Law Act, because the diet in workhouses was inadequate to sustain workers' health and nutrition.
 The Times even named this act as "the starvation act."
 Even more, the act forced workers to relocate to the locations of workhouses, which separated families.

-Opposition to the Poor Law

-Fierce hostility and organised opposition from workers, politicians and religious leaders eventually led to the Amendment Act being amended, removing the very harsh measures of the workhouses to a certain degree.
-The Andover workhouse scandal, in which conditions in the Andover Union Workhouse were found to be inhumane and dangerous, prompted investigation by a Commons select committee, whose report commented scathingly on the dysfunctionality of the Poor Law Commission.
-As a consequence Government legislation replaced the Poor Law Commission with a Poor Law Board under much closer government supervision and parliamentary scrutiny.